BloomTech-Labs/Labs26-Bridgegood-FE/README.md

 The variables **REACT_APP_VENMO_CLIENT_ID** and **REACT_APP_BRAINTREE_TOKENIZATION_KEY** are necessary for connecting to Venmo through the Braintree API.

-Set the **REACT_APP_CUSTOM_ENV** env variable for certain app behavior.
+The **REACT_APP_CUSTOM_ENV** variable is used to configure app behavior based on environment.
 For example, setting it to dev will enable the Redux logger

 ### Other Scripts